John M. Patterson

 After leaving office, Governor Patterson established law offices in Montgomery in partnership with Edmon L. Rinehart, and has been a practicing attorney since that time except for one unsuccessful Governor's race in 1966.

-Governor Patterson is married to the former Florentina Brachert.
-Governor Patterson has two children, Albert L. Patterson III and Barbara Louise.
+Governor Patterson was married to the former Florentina Brachert.
+He had two children, Albert L. Patterson III and Barbara Louise.